Naropa: Legacy

 Naropa is remembered for his trust and devotion to his teacher, which, according to his biography, enabled him to attain enlightenment in one lifetime.

 He is also remembered as part of the "Golden Garland", meaning he is a lineage holder of the Kagyu school of Tibetan Buddhism and was considered an accomplished scholar.
 A great practitioner, Naropa is best known for having collated the Six Dharmas.
 These practices help achieve Buddhahood more rapidly.
 Many subsequent Karmapas have been particularly adept at one or more of these practices, which in Vajrayana tradition are held to have been given by the Buddha and were passed on through an unbroken lineage via Tilopa to Naropa, Marpa and Milarepa and on to the present day.

 Naropa is considered one of the eighty-four mahasiddhas, the 'saints' of Vajrayana.
-Naropa University in Colorado, USA was named in his honour.
+10th-11th century CE Lamayuru Monastery, in Leh district of Ladakh in India, has the famous "meditation cave of Naropa" named after Naropa preserved within the monastery's central hall.
+The Naropa University in Colorado, USA is also named in his honour.